 One interesting phenomenon that is occurring to James' benefit is that her books are selling an unusually high number of ebooks over paperbacks.
 This is most likely occurring because the racy subject of the books has made people embarrassed to be caught reading them in public.
 Whereas, reading it on your kindle or iPad is totally anonymous (minus the sweaty brow and flush cheeks).
 This is great for E.L.
 James because, as we described above, her ebook royalty is 25% of $9.99 = $2.5 for ever book sold compared to 7% of $14 = $0.98 for every paperback.
 And keep in mind, these books all started out as Twilight fan fiction which E.L. gave away for free initially!
 Makes me want to stop writing for CelebrityNetWorth and start writing a racy romance ebook for women!

 Have you read Fifty Shades of Grey?
 What did you think of it?
 Worth the hype?
 Let us know in the comments!

-Jamie Dornan and Dakota Johnson combined photos and video from the Rain Scene of quot;Fifty ...
+Jamie Dornan and Dakota Johnson combined photos and videos of the quot;Fifty Shades of Grey ...